ChainXY/scrapy_interview/README.md

         ]
     }
     ```
-3. Set up breakpoints in your spider (e.g., on yielding an item) and start the debugger by clicking Python: Launch Scrapy Spider in the debug menu:
+3. Set up breakpoints in your Spider (e.g., on yielding an item) and start the debugger by clicking Python: Launch Scrapy Spider in the debug menu:

     <img src="images/2022-05-24 10_19_57-anthropologie.py - ChainXY_Production - Visual Studio Code.png" width = 600px/>

 ## Next Steps
-Once you have the envrionment set up and scrapy is working on your computer, reach out to us for the list of websites for your test.
-Once you receive the list of websites to scrape, you will have 2 hours to complete this challenge.
+Once you have the environment set up and Scrapy is working on your computer, reach out to us for the list of websites for your test.
+Once you receive the list of websites to scrape, you will have <b>*two (2) hours*</b> to complete the challenge.

+## Submission

-Zip the scrapy_interview folder (containing the csvs and spiders) and email the zip file.
+Compress the scrapy_interview folder (containing the csvs and Spiders) and email the ZIP file.

-### Important considerations:
+## Important considerations:
-- Use the provided item definition (fields/columns) for your scrape. **DO NOT** create custom item fields.
-For instance, store hours should be in `item['store_hours']`, address in `item['address']` etc.
+- Use the provided item definitions (fields/columns) for your scrape. **DO NOT** create custom item fields.
+For instance, store hours should be in `item['store_hours']`, address in `item['address']`, etc.
-- We strongly recommend using the html selectors for scraping.
-Look at the provided londondrugs spider for examples.
+- We strongly recommend using the Scrapy Selectors for HTML scraping.
+Look at the provided `londondrugs.py` Spider for examples.

-### Tips
+## Tips
-- When you are looking at the website, think about how to best extract information from it.
-Do you want to bruteforce it and get information form HTML?
-Can you find out what API gets called by the page and get structured information from there?
+- When evaluating a website, think about the most efficient way to extract information from it.
+Should you get the information from the source HTML using Selectors?
+Could there be an API call whose response contains the information you want in a structured object, and if so, can you extract it?
-- When you see a website that spreads information about locations across many pages, think about a way to extract the links to pages and only then use the callback parse function on each individual page.
+- When dealing with a website that spreads store information across many pages, think about a way to extract the store URLs, and only then use the callback function in Scrapy Requests on each individual page.